benwiggy/PDFsuite/README.md

 Adds a folio number to facing pages of PDF files supplied as arguments.
 Users can set the offset position from the outer top corner, font, size.

 ***Combine images to one PDF (imagestopdf.py)***
 This script is several seconds faster than Apple's own Automator action!
-It also adds a Table of Contents for each component file.
+It also adds a Table of Contents entry for each component file.

 ***Count pages in PDF (countpages.py)***
-Counts the total number of pages in one or more PDF files passed to it.
-It provides a cumulative count for multiple file arguments.
+Counts the cumulative number of pages in all the PDF files passed to it.

 ***Export pages as images (pdf2tiff.py)***
 Exports each page as 300dpi RGB TIFF images from PDFs supplied as arguments.
 Options in the script alow for JPEG and PNG filetypes, resolution, transparency and other parameters.